7 Best 22LR Revolver Choices in 2024: Rimfire and Wheelguns!

 Self-Defense

 Self-defense with a .22LR is always tricky.
 With the right ammo, the round can penetrate deep enough to strike something vital.
-However, you can’t expect any expansion.
-You’re just poking tiny holes.
-With that in mind, it might be the only choice you have.
-If you are not strong or capable enough to handle anything larger, then the .22LR could be a good choice.
+However, don’t expect any expansion—you’re just poking tiny holes.
+If you’re not strong or capable enough to handle a larger gun, the .22LR might be a suitable choice for you.
 Revolvers that use .22LR tend to be small, lightweight, and easy to shoot.
 Plus, the ammo is cheap enough to allow for lots of practice.

 All the Many .22S